Nebahat Çehre: Early life and family

-Çehre has an older half-brother, Nail Çehre (who was born from a previous relationship of İzzet Çehre), a younger brother named Orhan Çehre, as well as a younger half-brother, Tayyar Yıldız, from her mother's second marriage.
+Çehre has an older half-brother, Nail Çehre (from a previous relationship of her father), a younger brother named Orhan Çehre, as well as a younger half-brother, Tayyar Yıldız, from her mother's second marriage.

 Marriage

 Relationship with Güney

-Güney and Çehre were married on 30 January 1967, at the Hilton Hotel in Istanbul, Turkey, and it was the first marriage for each of them.
+Çehre married film director and novelist Yılmaz Güney on 30 January 1967, at the Hilton Hotel in Istanbul, Turkey.
+It was the first marriage for each of them.
 However, their marriage was, at many stages, not without its disputes, troubles or violence.
 According to witnesses, Güney and Çehre were "madly in love with one another."
 Abdurrahman Keskiner, who had been Güney's close friend and personal manager and a close acquaintance of both Güney and Çehre during the time, would later describe in an interview that, "they [Güney and Çehre] had a very passionate and intensely vehement love, full of quarrels and beatings.
 Nebahat would get beaten up a lot by Yılmaz."
-A particularly renowned incident that had occurred between Güney and Çehre and which has been described by several individuals who knew them, involves Çehre to leave home and board a train with her brother Tayyar without the knowledge of Güney, and go to the northwestern Turkish city of Eskişehir, to visit her relatives.
-Güney, upon discovering this, pursues the train within his car, drives ahead and parks his automobile on the train tracks.
-As the train reaches Güney with a screeching noise, Güney maintains his calm composure, enters the train after it has stopped, collects Çehre and takes her back home to Istanbul.
+A particularly renowned incident that had occurred between Güney and Çehre and which has been described by several individuals who knew them, involves Çehre leaving home and boarding a train with her brother Tayyar without the knowledge of Güney, and going to the northwestern Turkish city of Eskişehir, to visit her relatives.
+Güney, upon discovering this, pursued the train in his car, drove ahead and parked his automobile on the train tracks.
+As the train reached Güney with a screeching noise, Güney maintained his calm composure, entered the train after it had stopped, got Çehre and took her back home to Istanbul.

 At some point during the couple's marriage, Çehre fell pregnant with their child.
 Upon predicting that the marriage would not continue for a lifetime and taking the instability of their relationship under consideration, Çehre decided that it was best to terminate the pregnancy.
 This was firmly against Güney's wishes, who ardently wished for Çehre to bear their children, and had even gone so far as to threaten Çehre's doctor.
 Unbeknownst to her husband, the doctor was later discreetly changed by Çehre, who proceeded with an abortion.
 Güney approached the doctor and expressed his wish that nothing of the sort should happen again, should any subsequent pregnancies occur.